SkillsFuture Enterprise Credit (SFEC): A One-Off $10,000 Grant For Companies To Transform Their Business And Upskill Employees

-During Budget 2022, Minister for Finance, Lawrence Wong, announced that the SkillsFuture Enterprise Credit (SFEC) scheme will be extended to more companies – namely even small and micro companies – with the qualifying criteria lowered.
+During the Singapore Budget 2024 statement, Deputy Prime Minister Lawrence Wong, extended the SkillsFuture Enterprise Credit (SFEC) scheme to 30 June 2025.
+Previously, this scheme had already been expanded to include more small and micro companies by lowering the qualifying criteria.

-Read Also: Singapore Budget 2022: 10 Things Business Owners Need To Know
+Read Also: 10 Things Businesses Need To Know About Singapore’s Budget 2024

 What Is The SkillsFuture Enterprise Credit (SFEC)?

-While SkillsFuture credits go individuals, the government also provides SkillsFuture Enterprise Credit (SFEC) to businesses.
+While SkillsFuture credits go to individuals, the government also provides businesses with SkillsFuture Enterprise Credit (SFEC).
 This is meant to encourage employers to invest in the transformation of 1) the enterprise and 2) its workforce.

 Eligible employers will receive a one-off $10,000 credit to cover up to 90% of out-of-pocket expenses on qualifying costs for supportable initiatives.
 This will be on top of the support levels of existing schemes, which can already be quite substantial.